Morigaon district: Economy

 The economy of Morigaon district is predominantly dependent on agriculture, with more than 90% of the population engaged in farming.
-The district has vast potential for development of plantation and horticultural crops like rubber, coconut, banana, black pepper, and sericulture activities.
+The district has vast potential for the development of plantation and horticultural crops like rubber, coconut, banana, black pepper, and sericulture activities.
 The district has a total of 35 registered beel fisheries and 5 river fisheries.
-A total of seven eco hatcheries are there in the districts.
+A total of seven eco hatcheries are present in the district.

 The industrial scenario of the district is poor, with only one paper mill at Jagiroad and some fibre production units.
-The total number of registered SSI units in the district was 398 which are the lowest among all the districts in the State.
+The total number of registered SSI units in the district was 398 which are the lowest among all districts in the state.

 In 2006, the Indian government named Morigaon one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

+In 2024, Tata Group started the construction of the Tata Semiconductor Assembly and Test factory in Jagiroad at the defunct Nagaon Paper Mill.

 Administration

 Divisions

 There are three Assam Legislative Assembly constituencies in this district: Jagiroad, Morigaon, and Laharighat.
 Jagiroad is designated for Scheduled Castes.
-All three are in the Nagaon Lok Sabha constituency.
+All three are part of Nagaon Lok Sabha constituency.

-The Census of India divides Morigaon district into the following five subdistricts, or circles: Bhuragaon, Laharighat, Morigaon, Mayong, and Mikirbheta.
+The Census of India divides Morigaon district into the following five subdistricts or circles: Bhuragaon, Laharighat, Morigaon, Mayong, and Mikirbheta.
 Each of these circles contains a large number of villages; for example Morigaon circle consists of one city and 162 villages.
 Among these, Ahaturi Natua Gaon in Morigaon circle is a large village, administered by a sarpanch, and has a population of 2951.